Allergens

 The nutritional facts and ingredients are posted on each product page.
 Find the product pages via our organic dairy products overview page here.

-We sell organic dairy products, including milk, cream, yogurt, butter, sour cream, ice cream, and a variety of wholesale and specialty dairy products.
-Please refer to our complete product list.
+We sell organic dairy products, including milk, cream, yogurt, butter, sour cream, ice cream, kefir, and a variety of wholesale products.
+Please refer to our complete product list to see the products available for retail purchase.

 Straus Family Creamery products are predominately sold in stores west of the Rocky Mountains, but our products are sold in a handful of stores in the South, Midwest, and East.
 Please use the Store Locator on the top right side of the home page and the bottom pages of the website.